 While on a leave, you are still considered a current Westminster student.
 However, since during a leave you will not be working on your program and are exempt from fees, it is expected that you will not use Westminster facilities, personnel, or resources.

-You should notify the registrar of any change of address while on leave and, no later than one month before the start of the semester that follows the leave, contact the registrar's office to notify that you will resume your program.
+You should notify the Academic Affairs office of any change of address while on leave and, no later than one month before the start of the semester that follows the leave, contact the Academic Affairs office to notify that you will resume your program.

 If you are receiving government loans and applying for a LOA, you should contact the financial aid office for possible restrictions and limitations thereto.